cmgorden/MechaCar_Statistical_Analysis/README.md

 - Range

 <br> In order to test the null hypothesis for the above metrics, we will employ different statistical tests depending on the type of metric:
-- cost: z-score summary given the numerical metric and small sample size.
+- Cost: z-score summary given the numerical metric and small sample size.
-- safety rating: z-score summary given the numerical metric and small sample size
+- Safety rating: z-score summary given the numerical metric and small sample size
-- fuel efficiency: chi-squared goodness of fit to test if the MechaCar differs from other comparable cars on the market.
+- Fuel efficiency: chi-squared goodness of fit to test if the MechaCar differs from other comparable cars on the market.
-- number of seats:
+- Fuel capacity: z-score summary given the numerical metric and small sample size
+- Range: chi-squared goodness of fit to test if the MechaCar differs from other comparable cars on the market.